Duluth Property Crimes Attorneys

 If you are arrested for a property crime, we will aggressively fight to have charges dismissed.
 However, realistically speaking, there will be circumstances where dismissal of charges cannot be accomplished without other actions being taken.
 We can negotiate with government attorneys to have the sentence reduced.
 Sometimes, we can work toward resolving the matter by having you pay some sort of restitution.
 Occasionally, we may be able to have the charge diverted from the criminal court system altogether.

 Accusations of criminal damage to property may well be the most common property crime we see in the Minnesota courts.
 There is first-degree criminal damage to property dealing with intentional damage to someone else’s property without their consent.
 This can result in felony charges with a potential sentence of up to five years in prison.
 If the property damaged concerns a utility or pipeline used by the public, a conviction could mean imprisonment.
 Even lesser degrees of criminal damage to property could expose you to jail time.

-Lawyers David Keegan and Mikkel Long have working relationships with accountants, actuaries and adjusters to make determinations about the type of restitution required to make up for the property damage.
+David Keegan has working relationships with accountants, actuaries and adjusters to make determinations about the type of restitution required to make up for the property damage.
 They can negotiate for the best possible deal for you to reduce expenses as much as possible.